blicc-org/blicc/README.md

 ### Vision

-Blicc aims to provide a lightweight, user-friendly software to simplify data visualization in the browser.
+Blicc aims to provide a lightweight, user-friendly software to simplify data visualization on all devices.

 ## Docs